Low Memorial Library: Site

-Low Memorial Library is at the center of Columbia University's Morningside Heights campus in Manhattan, New York City.
-The building's official address is 535 West 116th Street, though the section of 116th Street between Broadway to the west and Amsterdam Avenue to the east is part of the private College Walk.
+Low Memorial Library is at the center of Columbia University's campus in the Morningside Heights neighborhood of Upper Manhattan, New York City, U.S. The building's official address is 535 West 116th Street, though the section of 116th Street between Broadway to the west and Amsterdam Avenue to the east is part of the private College Walk.
 Low is raised above the northern portion of the campus, which itself is a terrace above the South Court to the south.
 The library building occupies the highest point of the original campus.

 The building is surrounded by Miller Theatre and Lewisohn Hall to the southwest; Earl Hall to the west; Mathematics and Havemeyer Halls to the west; Uris Hall to the north; Schermerhorn, Avery, and Fayerweather Halls to the northeast; St. Paul's Chapel to the east; and Buell, Philosophy, and Kent Halls to the southeast.
 Earl Hall and St. Paul's Chapel are situated along the same west–east axis as Low.
 This arrangement is part of McKim, Mead & White's design for the campus.